isc-projects/stork/CONTRIBUTING.md

 # Stork Contributor's Guide

-So you found a bug in Stork or plan to develop an extension and want to send us a patch?
+So you found a bug in Stork or plan to develop a feature and want to send us a patch?
 Great!
 This page will explain how to contribute your changes smoothly.

 Here's a quick list of how to contribute a patch:

 1. **create account** on [gitlab](https://gitlab.isc.org)
-2. **open an issue** in [Kea project](https://gitlab.isc.org/isc-projects/stork/issues/new), make sure it describes what you want to fix and **why**
+2. **open an issue** in [Stork project](https://gitlab.isc.org/isc-projects/stork/issues/new), make sure it describes what you want to change and **why**
-3. **ask someone from the ISC team to give you permission to fork Kea** (ask @tomek, @vicky, @ondrej or @godfryd or basically anyone from the Kea dev team).
+3. **ask someone from the ISC team to give you permission to fork Stork** (ask @tomek, @vicky, @ondrej or @godfryd or basically anyone from the Stork dev team).
 You can ask access to the project.
 Someone will grant you a right to fork projects.
 4. **fork Stork code**: go to Stork project page, click [Fork button](https://gitlab.isc.org/isc-projects/stork/forks/new).
    If you can't, you didn't complete step 3.
 5. **Implement your fix or feature, push code** to your repo.
 Make sure it compiles, has unit-tests, is documented and does what it's supposed to do.
-6. **Open Merge Request**: go to Kea project [merge requests page](https://gitlab.isc.org/isc-projects/stork/merge_requests), click [New merge request](https://gitlab.isc.org/isc-projects/stork/merge_requests/new).
+6. **Open Merge Request**: go to Stork project [merge requests page](https://gitlab.isc.org/isc-projects/stork/merge_requests), click [New merge request](https://gitlab.isc.org/isc-projects/stork/merge_requests/new).
 If you don't see the button, you didn't complete step 3.
 7. **Participate in the code review**: Once you submit the MR, someone from ISC will eventually get